-The Computer Science Division (CS) focuses on Specification and Verification, Algorithms and Visualization, Software and Systems Engineering, Information Systems, and Security.
+The Computer Science Division (CS) focuses on Algorithms and Visualization, Information Systems, Model-Driven Software Engineering, Security and Embedded Networked Systems.
 The CS Division offers its graduate and postgraduate courses in the Computer Science Graduate Program.
-There are three master programs, one of which has two special tracks (extra specialization, within the master program CSE).
-Each of the three master programs also has a special track within EIT, the European Institute of Technology.
-The EIT tracks are described in a separate section (8) of this document.
+There are three master programs:

 - Computer Science and Engineering (CSE).
-This master program has a special track on Information Security Technology (IST), an interdisciplinary variant in cooperation with the Mathematics Division of the TU/e and the Radboud University Nijmegen, and a special track on Data Science in Engineering (DSE), an interdisciplinary variant in cooperation with the Mathematics Division of the TU/e. - Business Information Systems (BIS), an interdisciplinary master program in cooperation with the Department of Industrial Engineering and Innovation Sciences (IE&IS). - Embedded Systems (ES), an interdisciplinary master program in cooperation with the Department of Electrical Engineering (EE).
+This master program has a track on Information Security Technology (IST), an interdisciplinary variant in cooperation with the Mathematics Division of the TU/e and the Radboud University Nijmegen, and a track on Data Science in Engineering (DSE), an interdisciplinary variant in cooperation with the Mathematics Division of the TU/e.
+Furthermore, this program has an EIT Digital Data Science track and hosts a Big Data Management and Analytics Erasmus Joint Master Degree. - Business Information Systems (BIS), an interdisciplinary master program in cooperation with the Department of Industrial Engineering and Innovation Sciences (IE&IS).
+This program is being phased out and no new students are admitted as of the academic year 2018/2019. - Embedded Systems (ES), an interdisciplinary master program in cooperation with the Department of Electrical Engineering (EE).
+This program has an EIT Digital Embedded Systems track.